 Drying Heights

 In areas with larger tidal ranges where the drying zone is sometimes navigable during high tide, elevations within the drying zone also need to be thoroughly surveyed.
 Depending on the situation and available equipment, the drying heights may either be surveyed bathymetrically or topographically.
-However, regardless of the survey method, maximum uncertainties shall not exceed those specified for the submerged area outside of the drying zone.
+However, regardless of the survey method, maximum uncertainties should/must not exceed those specified for the submerged area outside of the drying zone.

 Maximum Allowable Vertical Uncertainty